wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_plugin_delete.rst

 ~~~~~~~~

-Delete previously uploaded plugins from your Mattermost server.
+Delete previously uploaded plugins from your Cusmato server.

 ::